14ivanperez/Time-Series-Forecasting/README.md

 ## Introduction

-In this work, I have built a model to predict its futures prices.
-Used ADF tests, decomposition, search for best parameters, ARIMA
+In this work, I have built a model to predict Shares 20+ Year Treasury Bond ETF prices.
+Used ADF tests, decomposition, search for best parameters, and ARIMA.

 ## Required libraries